be-bold/terraform-aws-account-lookup/README.md

 }
 ```

-Use one of the many outputs:
+Use one of the outputs:

 ````hcl
 output "show" {
   value = module.test.all_accounts_tags_by_account_name
 }
 ````

+Except for `search_result` all outputs are static.
+All input parameter of this module only have an effect on
+`search_result`.
+Set multiple input parameters to further narrow down your results.